ibm-cloud-docs/openshift/secure.md

 Classic clusters: {{site.data.keyword.cloud_notm}} [security groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 If you want to manage traffic for each worker node, you can use security groups.
 When you create a security group, you must allow the VRRP protocol, which {{site.data.keyword.openshiftlong_notm}} uses to manage NLB IP addresses.
 To uniformly manage traffic for your cluster across all your worker nodes, use [Calico and Kubernetes policies](/docs/openshift?topic=openshift-network_policies).

 VPC clusters: VPC security groups are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 You can add inbound and outbound rules to the default security group for your cluster to manage inbound and outbound traffic to a VPC cluster.
-For more information about the security groups, including the default settings, see [Controlling traffic with VPC security groups](/docs/openshift?topic=openshift-vpc-security-group&interface=ui).
+For more information, see [Understanding secure by default cluster VPC networking](/docs/openshift?topic=openshift-vpc-security-group-reference) and [Creating and managing VPC security groups](/docs/openshift?topic=openshift-vpc-security-group-manage).

 Because the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard, you can't create a security group and apply it to your worker node instances.
 You can only modify existing security groups that are created for you.